DragunWF/PersonalDictionaryApp/README.md

 ## 👥 Development Challenge

-This app was created as a 2-hour hackathon project by a team of three developers focusing on:
+This app was created as a 2-hour hackathon practice project by a team of three developers focusing on:

 - Core functionality implementation
 - Data persistence using SharedPreferences and GSON